TLP:CLEAR

 Report #24 — partial apply

-Beginning 2026-05-26, a botnet distributed across seven /24 subnets began flooding all 36 cowrAI honeypots with login attempts for three usernames: claude (AI assistant brand), nvidia (GPU/AI hardware brand), and onkar (personal name used as padding).
-Volume escalated 5–6× on 2026-06-02 and has sustained ~700–1,100 claude-username attempts per day through June 24.
+A botnet distributed across seven /24 subnets flooded all 36 cowrAI honeypots with login attempts for three usernames: claude (AI assistant brand), nvidia (GPU/AI hardware brand), and onkar (personal name used as padding).
+All three usernames are already present in the earliest data our retention window covers (2026-05-21), so the true campaign start predates our visibility — this report's 2026-05-26–2026-06-25 window is an analysis window, not necessarily the campaign's actual onset.
+Volume escalated roughly 5–7× on 2026-06-02 and sustained ~450–1,100 claude-username attempts per day through June 24.

-02 Attack Methodology
+02 Attack methodology

 Automated honeypot platforms that learn from observed traffic periodically update their accepted credential list (userdb).
 A common tuning heuristic: if a username:password pair is seen from N distinct source IPs within a window, it likely represents real-world credential usage and is added to the accepted list.